LolindaLP/lambda/README.md

 ## Project Overview

-<p style="font-size: 18px;">The Flask web application displays today's top 50 Spotify tracks and allows users to view top tracks for other days in the database.</p>
+<p style="font-size: 18px;">The Flask web application displays today's top 50 Spotify tracks and allows users to view top tracks for other days in the database. **Note:** This project is no longer working due to changes in Spotify’s API policy.</p>

 ## How It Works